Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Low-Rank Bandit Algorithm

-Although Lemma \ref{prop:optimal_h} only analyzes the regret upper bounds $\phi_1$ and $\phi_2$ rather than the actual regret of part (1) and part (2), we empirically show that the actual regret quantities follow the same behavior in numerical simulations.
-We plot the cumulative regret for part (1) and part (2) for low-rank matrices that are $100\times 100$ with rank 3 with respect to a sequence of $h$, and observe that $h = 1$ with 225 number of forced samples gives the lowest cumulative regret.
-Further, the curves for part (1) and part (2) cross at around $h=1.4$, and the cumulative regret at $h=1.4$ is within factor of 2 of the lowest cumulative regret.
-Please refer to Appendix \ref{app:phi1andphi2} for this experiment.
+Similar arguments hold for the gap-dependent bound in (\ref{ineq:dep-bd}). \end{lemma} The proof of Lemma \ref{prop:optimal_h} can be found in Appendix \ref{app:filteringresolution}.
+Although Lemma \ref{prop:optimal_h} only analyzes the regret \emph{upper bounds} $\phi_1$ and $\phi_2$ rather than the actual regret of the two phases, we empirically show that the actual regret follows the same behavior in numerical simulations.
+In Appendix \ref{app:phi1andphi2}, we plot the cumulative regret from the two phases for low-rank matrices that are $100\times 100$ with rank 3 with respect to a sequence of $h$, and observe that $h = 1$ with 225 number of forced samples gives the lowest cumulative regret.
+Further, the regret curves of the two phases cross at around $h=1.4$, and the cumulative regret at $h=1.4$ is within factor of 2 of the lowest cumulative regret.

-The best filtering resolution does not directly correlate with the time horizon length.
-The best $h$ decides how to optimally trade-off between the number of forced-sampling rounds and the number of targeted exploration + exploitation rounds and optimally balance the regrets, but it does not monotonically decrease or increase in the time horizon.
-Nonetheless, the range of $h$ gets bigger with the time horizon.
-This can be seen via the lower bound of $h$, $\lowh(T) = \Omega({1}/{\sqrt{T}})$, which characterizes the best achievable estimation accuracy if we spend the entire time horizon forced-sampling, and it decreases in the time horizon.
-Hence, for shorter time horizons, the best achievable accuracy of the low-rank estimator is less refined than for longer time horizons, but more arms will be included in the targeted set to ensure good arms are not filtered out due to lower quality estimation.

-When $h\in [\lowh(T), 2b^*]$ is tuned to its two extremes as in case (1) and case (3) in Lemma \ref{prop:optimal_h}, we recover two familiar territories: UCB and Epsilon-Greedy algorithms, discussed in the following remark. \begin{remark}[Connection to the UCB and Epsilon-Greedy algorithms] Under one extreme case when $h = 2b^*$, we are invoking UCB algorithm on the entire arm set.
-In this case, all arms are within the near-optimal set $\mathcal{S}_{opt}^h$ and $g(h) = d_rd_c$.
-When $h$ is small enough, we are invoking the Epsilon-Greedy algorithm and making greedy decisions outside of the forced-sampling periods, since only one arm is in the near-optimal set. \end{remark}

-As mentioned before, traditional bandit algorithms such as UCB and Epsilon-greedy algorithms focus on long time horizons and try to achieve the best order of $T$.
-They need at least $O(k)$ (where $k$ stands for the total number of arms, which is $d_rd_c$ in our setting) number of time periods to perform pure exploration, which is undesirable when the time horizon is short (much smaller than $O(d_rd_c)$).

-Case (1) and case (3) in Lemma \ref{prop:optimal_h} also shed light on the regret lower bound of our algorithm.

-\begin{remark}The optimal lower bound of stochastic i.i.d. bandits is $\Omega(\sqrt{kT})$ from the literature \cite[Theorem 13.1]{lattimore2020bandit}.
-We then look at two extreme cases.
-When $T$ goes to infinity (the long horizon regime), our regret bound in Lemma \ref{prop:optimal_h}\ref{optimal_h_scenario_3} matches with the lower bound in terms of $T$ (up to logarithmic factors).
-When $T$ is ultra-short and the total number of products goes to infinity ($d_r d_c$ goes to infinity), our bound in Lemma \ref{prop:optimal_h}\ref{optimal_h_scenario_1} also matches the best possible bound in terms of $d_r, d_c$ since the regret is of order $O(\sqrt{d_r d_c})$. \end{remark}